zerynth/docs-v3/docs/reference/api/zdm/index.md

     The field **'device_name'** is deprecated and may be removed in a future release

 ### External integration example
-The following code, represents an example of a service that receives data from the Zerynth Device Manager **Webhook Integration** and that inserts data in a database with a SQL query avoiding data duplication performed for each object contained in the **'result'** array (d in the following example).
+The following code represents an example of a service that receives data from the Zerynth Device Manager **Webhook Integration** and that inserts them in a database with an SQL query avoiding data duplication, performed for each object (d in the following example) contained in the **'result'** array.

 ```sql
 INSERT INTO data (batch_id, id, timestamp_device, timestamp_in, workspace_id, fleet_id, device_id, tag, payload)